DavidKhanTech/WeatherX/README.md

 # Project Description

-Having to plan out what to wear takes forever, and if the weather isn't what you thought, you're stuck in an ugly sweater.

 Want to know the weather and what to wear according to zip code?

 Would you like fashion tips for that specific vacation location.